akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/messagesending.md

 Don't let irritate you because I used different namespaces when I did the tutorial.
 It's always a good practice when you want to set them back to the SomeCo originals.

 What is done here is rather simple.
 We create a JSON message depending on the state of the isActive Web Flag.
-And the we send it to ActiveMQ with the Sender class.
+And then we send it to ActiveMQ with the Sender class.

-## The ActiveMQ Sender
+### The ActiveMQ Sender
 On the top of the JAVA file I import the Sender class.
 So let's see what that is.